Welcome

 • have some experience with evaluating statistical models using resampling techniques like v-fold cross-validation or the bootstrap.

-Participants who are new to tidymodels or machine learning will benefit from taking the Introduction to tidymodels workshop before joining this one.
-Participants who have completed the “Introduction to tidymodels” workshop will be well-prepared for this course.
+Participants who are new to tidymodels or machine learning will benefit from taking the Introduction to Machine Learning in R with tidymodels workshop before joining this one.
+Participants who have completed the “Introduction to Machine Learning in R with tidymodels” workshop previously will be well-prepared for this course.

 Preparation